joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 draft = false
 +++

-It hit me that the recent [decline of the Google search result quality](https://twitter.com/mwseibel/status/1477701120319361026) is making me a better programmer by changing habits that I had for years.
+It hit me that the recent [decline of the Google Search result quality](https://twitter.com/mwseibel/status/1477701120319361026) is making me a better programmer by changing habits that I had for years.
 The title should be read as "How _lack of_ Google Search is making me a better programmer".

 <!--more-->